-A new A new service model for the 21st century No. LTP Headline Metrics CCG plans Page 1.
-Strategy P23 annual implementation milestones for 5-year GP contract We will continue to invest in primary and P43-44 new community services response times and teams. community services Primary & Community delivery programme sets out P30-32 our plans and measures 2.
-Primary & Community delivery programme sets out P30-32 from and representing commissioners, trusts, primary care networks, our plans and measures for an ICS and - with the clear expectation that they will wish to participate - local authorities, the voluntary and community sector and other partners.
-3. Emergency care: on agreed trajectory for Same Day Emergency Care Same Day Emergency Care Urgent Care Delivery Programme P39-40 and Integrated Urgent Care Services More N More NHS action on prevention and health inequalities 4.
+A new A new service model for the 21st century No. LTP Headline Metrics CCG plans Page Primary and community services: Strategy P23 annual implementation milestones for 5-year GP contract We will continue to invest in primary and P43-44 new community services response times and teams. community services Primary & Community delivery programme sets out P30-32 our plans and measures 2.
+Comprehensive ICS coverage including a partnership board, drawn Primary & Community delivery programme sets out P30-32 from and representing commissioners, trusts, primary care networks, our plans and measures for an ICS and - with the clear expectation that they will wish to participate - local authorities, the voluntary and community sector and other partners. m.
+Emergency care: on agreed trajectory for Same Day Emergency Care Urgent Care Delivery Programme P39-40 and Integrated Urgent Care Services More N More NHS action on prevention and health inequalities 4.
 Prevention (1): increase uptake of screening and immunisation Primary & Community delivery programme P30-32 5.
-Inequalities: inequalities reduction trajectory Primary & Community delivery programme P30-32 9.
-Prevention (2): alcohol care teams, tobacco treatment services, and Primary & Community delivery programme P30-32 diabetes prevention programme Planned Care delivery programme P37-38 Further Further progress on care quality, access and outcomes 7.
-Maternal and children's health: on agreed trajectory for 50% Maternity & Children Delivery Programme P33-34 reduction in stillbirth, neonatal and maternal deaths and brain injury by 2025 ∞i ÷ Primary & Community delivery programme P30-32 on agreed trajectory so that 75% of cancer patients diagnosed at Planned Care delivery programme P37-38 stage 1 or 2 by 2028 6. trajectory for halving Mental Health & Specialist Groups delivery P35-36 ning disability physical programme nealth checks to /5% of people aged over 14
+Inequalities: inequalities reduction trajectory Primary & Community delivery programme P30-32 .9 Prevention (2): alcohol care teams, tobacco treatment services, and Primary & Community delivery programme P30-32 diabetes prevention programme Planned Care delivery programme P37-38 Furthe Further progress on care quality, access and outcomes 7.
+Maternal and children's health: on agreed trajectory for 50% Maternity & Children Delivery Programme P33-34 reduction in stillbirth, neonatal and maternal deaths and brain injury by 2025 8.
+Improve cancer survival: Improve one and five-year cancer survival; Primary & Community delivery programme P30-32 on agreed trajectory so that 75% of cancer patients diagnosed at Planned Care delivery programme P37-38 stage 1 or 2 by 2028 .
+Learning disability and autism: on agreed trajectory for halving Mental Health & Specialist Groups delivery P35-36 inpatient rate by 2023/24 and increasing learning disability physical programme health checks to 75% of people aged over 14 5